bal-sm/repo-for-learning/systems/programming/html_javascript_alpine/alpine_docs/start-here/README.md

 Them:
 > [→ Read more about JavaScript getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)

+#### The code

-Now let's look inside the `filteredItems` getter and make sure we understand what's going on there:
+- Now let's look inside the `filteredItems` getter
+  - and make sure we understand what's going on there:

 ```js
 return this.items.filter(